Q: At what age can one start music and dance lessons at Hochstein?

 Q: Is tuition assistance available?
 If so, how do I qualify?

 A: Tuition assistance is available to those who qualify based on household income.
 Those applying for tuition assistance must submit verification of household income and a completed tuition assistance form prior to the registration appointment.
-Download our tuition assistance application.
+Click here to learn more about tuition assistance.

 Q: Does Hochstein send tuition payment reminders?